-Pity Me Not Because the Light of Day Summary
+Explore Pity Me Not Because the Light of Day

 It should be noted that this poem is also known as’ Sonnet 29′ and as ‘Pity Me Not’.
 The speaker of this poem is asking her reader—perhaps even the man with whom she is in love—to stop pitying her.
 While the tone throughout the poem is quite melancholy, the speaker also seems to be realistic when it comes to love, comparing the cycles in nature to the cycle of romance.
 The speaker recognizes and accepts that her lover no longer loves her, and she says that she has always known that this is the way of love.
 It is fleeting and fickle.

-Pity Me Not Because the Light of Day Analysis
+Analysis of Sonnet 29: Pity Me Not Because the Light of Day

 As is quite common in a sonnet, the first line of the poem also doubles as the title of the poem.
 The work is a typical Shakespearean sonnet, with fourteen lines, a set rhyme scheme (abab/cdcd/efef/gg) in three rhymed quatrains (stanzas that are four lines each), and the last two lines of the poem form a rhyming couplet.
 In addition, each line contains exactly ten syllables of words.

-Throughout the poem, the speaker compares love to nature, which begins in the first quatrain.
+Throughout ‘Pity Me Not Because the Light of Day’, the speaker compares love to nature, which begins in the first quatrain.
 The speaker makes a request to her reader, who may also be her former lover, to not pity her.
 She writes, “Pity me not because the light of day/At close of day no longer walks the sky…” Here she also begins an extended metaphor, comparing love to the ever-changing aspects of nature.
-In these first two lines, she asks that she is not pitied because the day closes into night.
+In these first two lines, she asks that she is not pitied because the day closes into the night.
 She is also asking that she not be pitied because the light of love has also been extinguished.
 Lines three and four continues using the extended metaphor, entreating that she should not be pitied because beauty fades in the fields over time.
 So, too, does love.

-In the third quatrain, Millay’s pessimism comes out in full force.
+In the third quatrain of ‘Pity Me Not Because the Light of Day’, Millay’s pessimism comes out in full force.
 This is a very cynical way of looking at love.
 Millay claims she has always known that love is a fragile and fleeting thing—it is like a delicate flower being beaten by the wind; it is like the tide on the shore that must return back to the ocean; it is the wreckage that appears after a strong wind: it will eventually be broken.

 The final two lines form a couplet, and these two lines reflect a distinct change in the poem.
 Up until this point, the speaker has been pleading to not be pitied; however, now she is requesting that she be pitied for her heart not learning what her mind has known all along: love will not stay.
 She writes, “Pity me that the heart is slow to learn/What the swift mind beholds at every turn.”